dhellmann/pymotw-3/source/sys/interpreter.rst

 ================

 To get the name of the default Unicode encoding being used by the interpreter, use :func:`getdefaultencoding`.
-The value is set during start-up by :mod:`site`, which calls :func:`sys.setdefaultencoding` and then removes it from the namespace in :mod:`sys` to avoid having it called again.
+The value is set as the interpreter is initialized, and cannot be changed.

 The internal encoding default and the file system encoding may be different for some operating systems, so there is a separate way to